Omolaso/webDictionary/README.md

 You get to create an account to access the dictionary, thanks to Firebase.

-Chexk it out here: https://webdictionary-auth.web.app/
+Check it out here: https://webdictionary-auth.web.app/